|Lecturer||Prof. Dr. Armin Heinzl|

 – Discussion: structured draft

-– Send a digital version of the seminar paper via e-mail to Timo Himmelsbach (himmelsbach) and your advisor uni-mannheim.de
+– Send a digital version of the seminar paper (in PDF format) via e-mail to Timo Himmelsbach (himmelsbach) and your advisor uni-mannheim.de

-– Present and discuss your seminar paper in a joint workshop
+– Present and discuss your seminar paper in the joint workshop

 – Discuss and provide feedback for at least one of the other students’ seminar papers